bryanchoi123/c_game_of_life/README.md

 # Conway's Game of Life
-Conway's Game of Life for CS 420
+Conway's Game of Life for Parallel Programming Course

 ## Description
 The purpose of this program was to make use of the MPI library in C.